MaanAyush2001/Amazon-Clone/README.md

 # Amazon-Clone
-I made the Amazon clone by using HTML and CSS.
+Crafted and Built using HTML and CSS.
+I have created Frontend Design of an Amazon shopping App.